Every week, sister iPhone site FingerGaming

 rounds up the top-grossing iPhone and iPod Touch applications, as current that day in the iTunes App Store, and this chart is now available on Gamasutra.

-This week's U.S. iPhone revenue charts see Gameloft's distinctly Halo
+This week's U.S. iPhone revenue charts see PopCap's Bejeweled 2

-This chart allows end users to see who is making the most actual money on the App Store that day, differing significantly from the sales-ranked Top 10 Games chart, which is dominated by lower-priced titles that sell more copies.
+This relatively recently-added chart allows end users to see who is making the most money on the App Store that day.
+It differs significantly from the Top 10 Games chart, which is ranked by sales, and therefore is dominated by lower-priced titles that sell more copies.

 Data comes courtesy of Apple's public sales information.
 All titles in the App Store's "Games" category are considered in chart rankings.